HMS Heythrop (L 85)

 During the day, HMS Beaufort, HMS Dulverton, HMS Hurworth and HMS Southwold were detached to Tobruk.
 They left there at 1830/15 escorting the damaged transport Clan Campbell back to Alexandria.

 The transports Ajax, City of Calcutta and Clan Ferguson continued on to Port Said escorted by the destroyers HMS Jervis, HMS Jaguar, HMS Kelvin, HMS Kipling and HMS Fortune.
 They arrived at Port Said P.M. on the 16th.
-HMS Kelvin, HMS Jaguar and HMS Fortune then immediately proceeded to Alexandria, while HMS Jervis and HMS Kipling remained at Port Said.
+HMS Kelvin, HMS Jaguar and HMS Fortune then immediately proceeded to Alexandria (arriving on February, 17th), while HMS Jervis and HMS Kipling remained at Port Said.

 20 Mar 1942

 Operation MG 1 and the resulting second Battle of Sirte.

 Operation MG 1, passage of convoy MW 10 to Malta.